 The Company's Constitution provides that the maximum number of Directors is 9 and the minimum number of Directors is 3.
-As at the date of this Prospectus, the Company has 3 Directors serving on the Board, and will continue to have the same 3 Directors serving on the Board following the Listing.
+As at the date of this Prospectus, the Company has 2 Directors serving on the Board being Ms Huang and Mr Huang.
+Following the Listing, the Company's Board will comprise of Mr Huang, Mr Pixley and Mr Tan.
 Detailed biographies of these Directors are provided in Section 6.2.